Primary FRCA OSCE

 The online application process will be open for each exam from 0900 on the exam opening date to 1700 on the exam closing date (see dates and fees in the section above).
 Applications are not accepted outside the application window.
 Confirmation of exam bookings will be communicated with candidates once the booking window has closed.

 Reasonable adjustments: Any applicant who has a physical or mental disability, specific learning difficulty (SpLD) or on-going or fluctuating medical condition may be entitled to reasonable adjustments.
-To apply for reasonable adjustments, you should check the ‘I have a disability’ and ‘I require exam adjustment’ boxes.
-You must do this at the time of booking your exam.
+To apply for reasonable adjustments, please complete the relevant section on the online examination application form.
 Applicants requiring reasonable adjustments should book as early as possible to ensure that there is sufficient time to put in place any specific requirements.
 For more information on reasonable adjustments, please refer to the Examination Regulations.

 Tax deductibility.
 The College and faculties are aware that trainees who sit examinations as part of a training programme can claim tax relief on their exam fees.
 Whilst in a training programme trainees can also claim tax relief on membership fees.
 Please visit HMRC for further information on how to claim.